Hauer-Heinrich/hh_theme_webmonitor/README.md

 hh_seo | [https://github.com/Hauer-Heinrich/hh_seo/blob/master/README.md]

 ### Plugins
-hh_theme_default is currently extended with the following plugins.
+hh_theme_webmonitor is currently extended with the following plugins.
 Instructions on how to use them in your own application are linked below.

 Plugin | README
 ------------ | -------------